syncfusion-content/winui-docs/winui/Scheduler/Appointment-Editing.md

 private void Schedule_AppointmentEditorOpening(object sender, AppointmentEditorOpeningEventArgs e) {
-    //To handle the default appointment editior window by setting the e.Cancel value as true. e.Cancel = true;
+    //To handle the default appointment editor content dialog by setting the e.Cancel value as true. e.Cancel = true;

     if (e.Appointment != null)
     {
-        //Display the custom appointment editor window to edit the appointment.
+        //Display the custom appointment editor content dialog to edit the appointment.
     }
     else
     {
-        //Display the custom appointment editor window to add new appointment.
+        //Display the custom appointment editor content dialog to add new appointment.
     }
 }
 {% endhighlight %}